Looking for a date night in? These romantic dinner ideas are perfect for a night in for two, from cozy pot pie to bananas foster.

 Tips for a cooking date

-- Don’t be overly ambitious.
+Don’t be overly ambitious.
 If you’re new to the kitchen or short on time, don’t try to make lots of new recipes at once.
-Pick a main recipe to focus on (from the romantic dinner recipes below!), then accessorize with a simple salad or dessert.
+Pick a main recipe to focus on (from the romantic dinner ideas below!), then accessorize with a simple salad or dessert.

 This sophisticated spin on mac and cheese uses the sumptuous combination of roasted tomatoes and white cheddar cheese.
 It’s got romantic dinner written all over it!
 The gooey white cheddar sauce is contrasted with the tangy pops of flavor in the roasted tomatoes.

 Salmon features in many romantic dinner ideas; this one is even more romantic because of the preparation!
 Here, the salmon is cooked in parchment paper (“en papillote”), and the parchment paper is cut into two heart shapes!
 It’s a fun method for cooking salmon, and it comes out flaky and tender.
 In this version, we’ve added a pile of colorful veggies that cook alongside the salmon as well.